hgwhitfield/what-the-book/docs/README.md

 - **Personalized Recommendations:** Integration of personalized book recommendations based on user preferences is a desired end goal.
 - **User Reviews and Ratings:** Allowing users to leave reviews and ratings for books they have read.
 - **Social Features:** Implementing social features that enable users to share their reading lists and favorite books with friends.

+## Accessibility

+Ensuring the website is accessible to all users is a key priority.
+Below are specific accessibility features implemented in the site:

+### ARIA Roles

+- **Role Attributes**: ARIA roles are used to define regions and functionalities of the website, making it easier for screen readers to interpret the content.

+### Keyboard Navigation Support

+- **Tab Navigation**: All interactive elements are accessible via keyboard navigation.
+Users can navigate through the site using the 'Tab' key to move to interactive elements and 'Enter' to activate them.

+### Alt Text for Images

+- **Descriptive Alt Text**: All images include descriptive alt text to provide context for users relying on screen readers.

+### Form Labels

+- **Accessible Forms**: Form elements include labels and instructions to ensure that users can interact with them easily, even with assistive technologies.

+These features ensure that **"What the Book"** is accessible and provides a positive user experience for all visitors, including those with disabilities.

 ## Technology